-Have you ever wondered what allows your computer to perform complex calculations and make logical decisions at lightning speed?
-The answer lies in the Arithmetic Logic Unit (ALU), a crucial component of the Central Processing Unit (CPU).
+Have you ever wondered what enables modern computers and devices to process millions—even billions—of calculations and logical decisions each second?
+The answer lies in the Arithmetic Logic Unit (ALU), a foundational component of the Central Processing Unit (CPU).

 What is an ALU (Arithmetic Logic Unit)?